 Wakulla County Fire Rescue also provides Fire Prevention & Public Education services.
 As part of our Fire Prevention Program, Fire Rescue is committed to ensuring that our children learn about fire safety from a young age.
 We reach out to the local schools and childcare facilities to teach students fire safety and how to respond in an emergency.
 Fire Rescue also interacts with the Senior Citizens Center to provide smoke detector checks to citizens.

-EMS was started in Wakulla County in 1972.
-It became the First Service in the Nation to have trained First Responders, and one of the first in Florida to provide Advanced Life Support (ALS).
-The first Volunteer Fire Department in Wakulla County started in 1966 when Ochlocknee Bay Volunteer Fire Department incorporated, with most others incorporating in the 1970’s.
+EMS was started in Wakulla County in 1972, and was one of the first in Florida to provide Advanced Life Support (ALS).
+The first Volunteer Fire Departments in Wakulla County started in the late 1960's, with most incorporating in the 1970’s.
 A full time professional fire department was established in 2007, and merged with EMS in 2010 to become Wakulla County Fire Rescue.
 In 2017, the Volunteer Fire Departments came under the umbrella of Wakulla County Fire Rescue to become one team fully united.

 Emergency Management Coordination

 The Emergency Management Director works under the Sheriff of Wakulla County.
 The Wakulla Fire Chief is tasked with closely coordinating emergency preparation and response with this office.